Pontyclun

-Pontyclun (or Pont-y-clun) is a village and community located in the county borough of Rhondda Cynon Taf, Wales.
-Like the surrounding towns, it has seen a sharp increase in its population in the last ten years as people migrate south from the South Wales Valleys and west from the capital city of Cardiff.
+Pontyclun (or Pont-y-clun) is a town and community located in the county borough of Rhondda Cynon Taf, Wales.

 Pontyclun translates from the Welsh language as 'bridge [over] the River Clun', the Clun being a tributary of the River Ely that runs through Pontyclun.
 A bridge crosses the Afon Clun just above its confluence with the Ely.

-The village is served by Pontyclun railway station on the South Wales Main Line.
-It has its own local rugby club.
+The town is served by Pontyclun railway station on the South Wales Main Line.
+It has its own local rugby, football, bowls and petanque clubs.